aspose-total-cloud/Aspose.Total-Products/total/en/net/conversion/ppt-to-potm/_index.md

 ---title: Convert PowerPoint to POTM, PPT to POTM FREE Converter or Net SDKdescription: Free Conversion of PPT to POTM by using Net Cloud APIs & SDKs.
-Also Create, Edit & Render Microsoft Word & OpenOffice documents in the Cloud.---
+Also Create, Edit & Render Microsoft PowerPoint documents in the Cloud.---